sitebai21/projects/README.md

-# projects
+# Projects

-# Here are current course projects I have completed.
+This repository holds current course projects I have completed.
+So far there is only one project uploaded, more is on the way ...

+Stay Tuned!